Hironha/paw/README.md

 ## Paw

-An incomplete implementation of JSON schema parsing inspired by `zod` made to investigate how powerful Typescript type system is and what are it's edge cases.
-This implementation is meant to be used as a learning resource and not as a production ready library.
-It's key advantages over `zod` is it's simplicity and performance for safe parsing, since all the safe parse errors are stackless and strict parsing uses the own target as result, meaning no unnecessary copies/clones are made.
-Also, `Paw` supports immediate parsing, which does not check all the object/array schema and returns an issue after encountering the first one.
+A simple implementation of JSON schema parsing inspired by `zod`.
+This implementation is meant to be minimal, so only primitive types and some sum types are supported.
+For more specific validations, such as email or uuid, for example, Paw offers an extension to it's parsing schema through `refine`, `check` and `transform` methods.

+The key advantage of Paw over zod is the customization of how nestable schemas, i.e. objects and arrays, are parsed.
+Nestable schemas have two parsing modes: `immediate` and `retained`.
+Immediate mode stops parsing the schema when it encounters the first issue, and retained mode parses the whole object and return all issues encountered.
+Parsing can also be strict or non-strict; the difference is that strict mode guarantees that the output contains only data defined in the schema, meanwhile the advantage of non-strict parsing is avoiding unnecessary copies or clones when possible (making it faster).

 ```ts
 import * as paw "paw";